-(g) Deemed receipt - postal, fax or email
+(g) Deemed receipt - postal or email

-- (i) If sent by post, notices or other communications the subject of this clause 16.1 are taken to be received three days after posting (or seven days after posting if sent to or from a place outside Australia). - (ii) If sent by fax, notices or other communications the subject of this clause 16.1 are taken to be received at the time shown in the transmission report as the time that the whole fax was sent.
+- (i) If sent by post, notices or other communications the subject of this clause 16.1 are taken to be received three days after posting (or seven days after posting if sent to or from a place outside Australia). - (ii) If sent by email, notices or other communications the subject of this clause 16.1 are taken to be received when:

-- (iii) If sent by email, notices or other communications the subject of this clause 16.1 are taken to be received when: - (A) the sender receives an automated message confirming delivery; or - (B) four hours after the time sent (as recorded on the device from which the sender sent the email), provided that the sender does not receive an automated message within those four hours that the email has not been delivered.
+- (A) the sender receives an automated message confirming delivery; or - (B) four hours after the time sent (as recorded on the device from which the sender sent the email), provided that the sender does not receive an automated message within those four hours that the email has not been delivered.